AshwagAlmsrohi/Communicate-Data-Findings/README.md

 with the prosper rating of AA, A and B.
 - LoanStatus of all Borrowers are with current and completed state.
 - Longer term loans have on average lower APR.
-- 2013 - 2014 Prosper Score follows a gradual transition from purple to yellow, investors seemed to have really adopted this risk rating.
-- 2011 onwards max APR has dropped from above 40% to slightly above 36% .
 - Top IncomeRange of all Borrowers are within $25,000-49,999.
 - Most of the borrower have a fairly low Prosper Score of 4 (custom risk score) while the majority of the customer have a score between 5-8.
 You can also see that even customers with the low risks score of 1 or 2 did get a loan from Prosper.
 Furthermore, not many borrowers received the highest score of 10.
 - The Income Range of the borrower seem not to have an impact on the outcome of the loan.